Southeast Asia

 Part of the Social Studies: Informational Text series

-Dive deep into your study of US presidents with this biography of Ronald Reagan that piques students' curiosity about history through dynamic primary sources.
+Dive deep into history with this book that piques students' curiosity about historical events through dynamic primary sources.
 Primary sources give students unique insights and personal connections to history.
-This 32-page social studies book includes text features that help students increase reading comprehension and their understanding of the subject.
+This book chronicles the history of the civil rights movement in the US and examines modern-day examples of people fighting for civil rights including women's rights and LGBTQ rights.
+This 32-page book includes text features that help students increase reading comprehension and their understanding of the subject.
 Packed with interesting facts, sidebars, and essential vocabulary, this book is perfect for reports or projects.

 Part of the Social Studies: Informational Text series